writing advice 16

 "You of all people should know why I am."

-"Oh, Jimmy, you take things to heart.
+"Oh, Johnny, you take things to heart.
 I was having a joke, a silly joke."

 "You should know when the time for joking's over."